 - Baccalaureate Degree.
 Overall GPA of 3.0 or higher (average of accepted students generally > 3.5)

 - 8 credits of Biology with lab (e.g., Zoology, Botany, General Biology I and II, A & P I and II)

 - 8 credits of General Chemistry

 - 3 credits of Calculus

 - 9 credits of Psychology and/or Sociology

 - GPA of 3.00 or higher (average of accepted students generally > 3.4) in the following four courses completed within the past five years:

 - 4 credits of Microbiology, 300 level

 - 4 credits of Anatomy, 300 level

 - 4 credits of Physiology, 300 level

 - 4 credits of Organic Chemistry or Biochemistry

 - 120 hours of direct patient contact experience

+- We do not require the GRE

+- Additional considerations will include, but are not limited to:

+- The number of repeats on transcripts

-- The GRE is not required.
+- The number of withdraws on transcripts

-- The TOEFL is required, if applicable.
+- The degree of responsibility provided during patient contact experience

+- Quality of writing on essay component

+- Recommendations

-Applicants are strongly encouraged to complete at least 8 credits of 300 level or higher science coursework within 12 months of entering the physician assistant program.
+- Applicants are strongly encouraged to complete at least 8 credits of 300 level or higher science coursework within 12 months of entering the physician assistant program.
+All courses used to calculate the GPA of the aforementioned classes (Anatomy, Physiology, Microbiology, Organic or Biochemistry) must have been completed within the past 5 years

+- Applicants whose first language is not English, must demonstrate their proficiency in the English language by taking the TOEFL iBT® test.
+The test scores must be submitted directly to CASPA and the full report must be received by the Daemen PA department by January 1.
+The minimum requirements as stated below are specific to the Physician Assistant Department and do not represent the requirements of the Institution.

+- Minimum total test score of 100.

+Reading Section, minimum score of 24

+Listening Section, minimum score of 26

+Speaking Section, minimum score of 26

+Writing Section, minimum score of 24